 It’s certainly nice to have Joel on board.
 But there’s really no excuse for the crazy contract that was offered to him.

 Pittman, the No. 32 pick in last month’s draft, was signed to a three-year minimum salary deal.
 The first year is fully guaranteed.
 The second year is fully unguaranteed, becoming 10% guaranteed if he is not waived on or before June 30, 2011, 80% guaranteed if he is not waived on or before July 25, 2011 and fully guaranteed on opening night.
 The final year is fully unguaranteed, becoming fully guaranteed on June 30, 2012.

 With limited roster spots remaining, such an early commitment to Pittman is equally questionable.

-Pittman has the offensive repertoire Joel lacks, with a nice touch around the basket, and has the potential to be a solid contributor if he can get his conditioning in check.
+Pittman has the potential to develop the offensive repertoire that Anthony lacks, with a nice touch around the basket, if he can get his conditioning in check.
 But he is still very raw, and the Heat organization has an aversion to giving its youngsters significant NBA-level playing time with which to develop.

 Riley has already hinted as much.